lecoueyl/mijin/README.md

 ### Submit a feature request

-If you're missing a component or add a new feature, please submit a request.<br/>
+If you're missing a component or want to add a new feature, please submit a request.
-In case a similar feature request already exists, don't forget to leave a "+1".
-Adding some more information such as thoughts and your vision about the feature will be embraced warmly :)
+If a similar feature request already exists, don't forget to leave a "+1".
+Adding some information about the feature will be embraced warmly.

 [**Submit feature request**](https://github.com/lecoueyl/mijin/issues/new?assignees=&labels=type%3A%20feature%20request&template=feature_request.md&title=)